kubernetes/website/content/en/docs/setup/turnkey/azure.md

 Service officially supports.
 These customizations include deploying into existing virtual networks, utilizing multiple agent pools, and more.
 Some community contributions to AKS-Engine may even become features of the Azure Kubernetes Service.

-The input to AKS-Engine is similar to the Azure Resource Manager (ARM) template syntax used to deploy a cluster directly with the Azure Kubernetes Service.The resulting output is an ARM template that can then be checked into source control and can then be used to deploy Kubernetes clusters into Azure.
+The input to AKS-Engine is an apimodel JSON file describing the Kubernetes cluster.
+It is similar to the Azure Resource Manager (ARM) template syntax used to deploy a cluster directly with the Azure Kubernetes Service.
+The resulting output is an ARM template that can be checked into source control and used to deploy Kubernetes clusters to Azure.

-You can get started quickly by following the **[ACS-Engine Kubernetes Tutorial](https://github.com/Azure/aks-engine/blob/master/docs/tutorials/README.md)**.
+You can get started by following the **[ACS-Engine Kubernetes Tutorial](https://github.com/Azure/aks-engine/blob/master/docs/tutorials/README.md)**.

 ## CoreOS Tectonic for Azure